jeffbski/wait-on/README.md

  - simple command line utility and Node.js API for waiting for resources
  - wait for files to stabilize
  - wait for http(s) resources to return 2XX in response to HEAD request
+ - wait for http(s) resources to return 2XX in response to GET request
  - wait for services to be listening on tcp ports
  - wait for services to be listening on unix domain sockets
  - configurable initial delay, poll interval, stabilization window, timeout